chiffa/BioFlow/dev_decision_log.md

  - build a condas-compatible package that would be installable cross-plateform and would contain pre-compiled binaries for C-extenstions.

+ - In case we are calling time-consuming parsers from several location, we might want to insert "singleton" module into the block, that performs all the parsings only once per program run.

 ## Major refactoring suggestions: